 C-2.11 Wash Solution

 To 25 ml of dilute nitric acid solution, add 2 to 3 drops of thymolphthalein solution and ammonia-cyanide solution till blue in colour.
-Dissolve 0.1 to 0.2 g hydroxylamine hydrochloride in this solution.
-(This wash solution should be prepared freshly.)
+Dissolve 0.1 g to 0.2 g hydroxylamine hydrochloride in this solution, (this wash solution should be prepared freshly).

 C-3 PROCEDURE

 C-3.1 Weigh accurately 2.5 g of the material and dissolve it in 50 ml of dilute nitric acid.
-Boil for 2 to 3 minutes and then allow to cool.
+Boil for 2 min to 3 min and then allow to cool.
 Transfer the solution to a 250 ml volumetric flask, make up to the mark and mix well.

-C-3.2 Pipette out 25 ml of the solution into a beaker, add 5 ml of tartaric acid solution and 4 ml of ammonia solution.
-(If the solution turns deep blue, decolourize it by adding further tartaric acid.)
-Cool and add to the decolourized solution potassium hydroxide solution dropwise (2 to 4 ml) until a deep blue colour is obtained.
-Cool and add potassium cyanide solution (4 to 6 ml) until the solution becomes water-white or light yellow.
+C-3.2 Pipette out 25 ml of the solution into a beaker, add 5 ml of tartaric acid solution and 4 ml of ammonia solution, (if the solution turns deep blue, decolourize it by adding further tartaric acid).
+Cool and add to the decolourized solution potassium hydroxide solution dropwise (2 ml to 4 ml) until a deep blue colour is obtained.
+Cool and add potassium cyanide solution (4 ml to 6 ml) until the solution becomes water-white or light yellow.
 Add four drops of thymolphthalein indicator solution and adjust the pH of the solution as follows:

 If the colour of the solution after adding the indicator is deep blue or dirty green (depending on the colour before adding the indicator), add tartaric acid until the colour becomes light blue or light yellow-green.
 When the solution is faint light blue (light yellow-green), add ammonia solution till a deeper colour is obtained.